SHA256-news/twitter-bot/README.md

 # twitter-bot
 # SHA256 News Twitter Bot

-This bot monitors RSS feeds for SHA256 Bitcoin mining news and tweets the latest headlines to Twitter.
+This bot uses NewsAPI's Python SDK to search for SHA256 Bitcoin mining news and tweets the latest headlines to Twitter.

 ## Features

-- Fetches SHA256 Bitcoin mining news from RSS feeds
+- Fetches SHA256 Bitcoin mining news via NewsAPI queries
 - Tweets headlines to a configured Twitter account
-- Securely loads Twitter API credentials from a `.env` file (not included in repo)
+- Securely loads Twitter and NewsAPI credentials from a `.env` file (not included in repo)

 ## Setup